What is a credit score?

 Too many registered addresses: Having too many registered addresses might indicate that you are not settled or indicate a more fraudulent behaviour.

-High Credit utilization: Using too much of your total available credit will make you look desperate and dependant on credit.
+High Credit utilization: Using too much of your total available credit will make you look desperate and dependent on credit.
 It is advised that you use less than 30% of the total credit available to you on each account.
 E.g Overdrafts or credit cards.Paying down your credit balances will reduce your credit utilization and improve your credit score.

 Too many accounts: Having too many accounts may negatively affect your credit score.
 However if you have too many zero balance accounts this is seen as more positive.Opening too many credit accounts in a short period may also affect your credit score as it may leave too many hard credit searches on your credit file and indicate that you are taking on too much debt.